ThomasVersaevel/31seconds/README.md

 TODO:
 Play again button
-Pseudo random for each category
+Pseudo random for each category (tweak numbers and testing)

+Color bars per category in card.tsx more SFX on card page with timer